DaniilDenisyuk/just-study-proj/doc/README.md

 static: files that emits client.\
 test: testing modules for application.\
 entry.js: Application`s entry point.\
+#### Load balancer
+In this project load balancer with min-connections algorithm.
+In case of searching \
+server with minimal connections in array complexity is O(N) to make searching complexity\
+better I used binary min-heap so now searching complexity is O(logN) with additional\
+complexity(O(logN)) to sort nodes after server gets new connection or connection ended;
 #### Functionality
 Currently, server supports following functionality(not fully):
 - following the route /api/authors with GET request you can obtain list of authors;